 The Biden White House did not deny this report, but the White House says "it has tried to foster a better relationship with the press corps than the previous administration, and has tried to reach out to reporters directly in order to avoid appearing to dodge questions during briefings."

 You can see Psaki wanting to cut down on the "circle back" answers, but this kind of snooping can also affect which reporters are called on, and who might be skipped, or delayed until the end, when cable news might move on from live coverage.

-each other as anonymous sources, so they can keep the White House from learning who's tattling on them.
+It's always amusing to see reprters using each other as anonymous sources, so they can keep the White House from learning who's tattling on them.
 Journalists love to preach the need for transparency, and routinely avoid it with their sourcing.

 Just one problem: It's not true, at least in the way Graham wants you to think it is.
 As Matthew Yglesias pointed out, well down in the Daily Beast article is a segment that discredits the entire premise:

 Under previous administrations, many White House reporters would meet informally in the morning for gaggles with the press secretaries.
 During these interactions, White House communications staff could get a sense of the topics reporters were interested in that day, and would come prepared for questions during televised briefings later in the afternoon.